eclipse-embed-cdt/web-jekyll/pages/tutorials/blinky-project.md

 install the **STM32F4xx_DFP** package, as explained in the [Packs Manager]({{ site.baseurl }}/plugins/packs-manager/) page.

+{% include warning.html content="Do **not** use STM32F4xx_DFP version
+2.15.0 or higher,
+since it uses a new definition of the STM32F4-Discovery board, with STM32F407VGTx, which is not yes supported.
+For now stick to 2.14.0." %}

 ![BlinkyInstallPack]({{ site.baseurl }}/assets/images/2020/packs_filter_stm32f4.png)

 {% include tip.html content="Be sure you really install the **STM32F4xx_DFP**